 Eleanor’s husband became a politician.
 And while his career grew in stature, eventually becoming President, Eleanor’s role as a public figure grew as well.
 “I think I have a good deal of my Uncle Theodore in me, because I could not, at any age, be content to take my place by the fireside and simply look on,” she would say.

 Eleanor believed in a better world, or in her words, a world in which “the future belongs to those who believe in the beauty of their dreams.”
+She passed away in 1962.

 “A mini biography of Eleanor Roosevelt” sources: